 One of my favorite ways to make recipes “healthier” is to use ground chicken or ground turkey.
 It’s lower in fat and I think it tastes much better than ground beef.
-Especially when you bake it with cheese and top it with alllllll the toppings 🙂
+Especially when you bake it with cheese and top it with all the toppings.

 I used my homemade DIY taco seasoning + some chicken broth to make this ground chicken super flavorful and not spicy!
 It has flavor but it’s not spicy for the little kids.

 It can be a bit tricky to get the shells to stay up in the baking dish but just maneuver the shells, lean them up against each other so that they stay upright.
-It does work.
-I promise.
 You will be able to fit all 12 shells in the baking dish.

 By the time the oven is heated up the ground chicken taco meat will be ready to go.
 Stuff that meat filling into each corn taco shell and then sprinkle cheese into each taco.
 Bake up the tacos until they’re nice and crispy.

 While the tacos are cooking, load up bowls with all your favorite taco toppings.
-We love shredded lettuce (I buy the pre-shredded bagged lettuce), salsa or pico de gallo, avocado or guacamole, sour cream, chopped cilantro.
+We love shredded lettuce (I buy the pre-shredded bagged lettuce), salsa or pico de gallo, avocado, guacamole, sour cream, chopped cilantro.
 The options are endless!